Prague offensive: 7 May

 Continuing the main attack of the 1st Ukrainian Front, 3rd Guards Army captured Meissen, home of the famous German porcelain.
 The 13th Army and the 4th Guards Tank Army pushed 45 kilometers further to the south and reached the northern slope of the Ore Mountains.
 The 3rd Guards Tank Army and 5th Guards Army began the battle to capture Dresden.
 The 2nd Polish Army thrust to the southwest in support of the operations against Dresden.
 Farther to the east, the second attack of the front developed as the 28th and 52nd Armies attacked to the south.

 Following a 30-minute artillery barrage, the 7th Guards Army and the 6th Guards Tank Army led an attack to the northwest, opening the offensive of the 2nd Ukrainian Front.
 Adding to the difficulties of the defending German 8th Army, the Soviet 9th Guards Army and 46th Army reinforced the attack on its left (southern) wing.
 By the end of the day, the front had pushed 12 kilometers into the German lines along an advance 25 kilometers in breadth.
 Between the 2nd and 1st Ukrainian Fronts, the 4th Ukrainian Front continued its advance on Olomouc.

 In Prague, German troops reached the Old Town Square, one of the centers of uprising, but later were pushed back.
 The buildings of Town Hall, despite being severely damaged, remained in the hands of insurgents for the duration of the uprising.
 The overwhelming pressure on the uprising and the civilian population continued.

 On 7 May, Jodl signed the surrender of all German forces at SHAEF.
-The surrender was to become effective at 0001 hours on 9 May.
+The surrender was to become effective at 2301 hours (11:01 p. m.) on 8 May.
 In western Czechoslovakia, upon receipt of the news of the surrender, U.S. forces ceased offensive operations and assumed a defensive posture.
 U.S. V Corps took Karlovy Vary on the day of the surrender.